manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 ## Introduction

 This is the main repository containing all the scripts for my Master's thesis project.
-Here, I am developing a Multi-Omics method that scores genomic variants might be responsible for a particular phenotype in the patient (**It is still in progress and I will add more scripts, such as those that provide scoring component for the Machine Learning step**).
+Here, I am developing a Multi-Omics method to score genomic variants that might be responsible for a particular phenotype in the patient (**It is still in progress and I will add more scripts, such as those that provide scoring component for the Machine Learning step**).
 </br></br>
 This repository contains individual scripts.
 I have integrated these into @ntm's current **Exome-Seq Secondary Analysis Pipeline** ([click here](https://github.com/manojmw/grexome-TIMC-Secondary))
 </br>